-For the lead in to this end-of-harvest report, see Gavin's pre-harvest report and the harvest so far.
+Gavin Quinney of Ch Bauduc sends this report.
+For the lead in to this end-of-harvest report, see his pre-harvest report and the harvest so far.

 The 2013 Bordeaux harvest is drawing to a close as the last of the Cabernets and final Sémillon selections for sweet whites are picked.
 Sighs of relief all round.

 Few grapes are left on the vine now, although they only finished the Merlot at Ch Fleur Cardinale in St-Émilion on Saturday.
 They hadn't even started the Cabernet Franc (left).

 [ripe]', said the cellar master as he gestured towards the unpicked vines; the bunches were admirably free of rot, thanks to the colder, later-ripening terroir.

 I've tasted a lot of red grapes in the last few weeks around Bordeaux and he just about summed it up.
 Most reds have had to come in before they were ripe.
 This should have been a late October harvest, by rights, given the extremely late flowering in June and retarded colour change that dragged on into early September.
 (In between, we had a hot July and a pretty good August - but don't mention the hail.)

 If there are any successes, and there will be some, they are triumphs over adversity.
 This has been the most difficult growing season for red Bordeaux that I've seen in 15 harvests, capped by nerve-jangling conditions for the picking.

 The threat of rot at harvest time is also the most acute I've witnessed.
 Many châteaux have picked healthy-looking grapes (such as Ch Cheval Blanc harvesting Cabernet Franc, below) in the nick of time, or sorted them as best they could.
 Seeing so many botrytis-affected bunches discarded beneath the vines has been sad but necessary.